MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 ### Known issues for Fixed Version

 Compared to the Evergreen Runtime, Fixed Version does not have an installation process, which causes [Microsoft PlayReady][MicrosoftPlayReady] to not work out of the box.
-Developer may mitigate this by,
+Developer may mitigate this by completing the following steps,

-*   Get the path to your Fixed Version package, e.g. `D:\myapp\Microsoft.WebView2.FixedVersionRuntime.87.0.664.8.x64`
+*   Locate the path where you deploy the Fixed Version package on end user device, e.g. `D:\myapp\Microsoft.WebView2.FixedVersionRuntime.87.0.664.8.x64`
-*   Run these commands in command line,
+*   Run these commands on end user device,

     ```
     icacls {Fixed Version path} /grant *S-1-15-2-2:(OI)(CI)(RX)
     icacls {Fixed Version path} /grant *S-1-15-2-1:(OI)(CI)(RX)
     ```
-*   Check your Fixed Version folder's Security tab and make sure it includes permissions for `ALL APPLICATION PACKAGES` and `ALL RESTRICTED APPLICATION PACKAGES`.
+*   PlayReady should be working now on end user device.
+In the Fixed Version folder's Security tab, it should include permissions for `ALL APPLICATION PACKAGES` and `ALL RESTRICTED APPLICATION PACKAGES`.

         :::image type="complex" source="../media/PlayReadyPermission.png" alt-text="Permission for PlayReady" lightbox="../media/PlayReadyPermission.png":::
             Permission for PlayReady
         :::image-end:::

-*   PlayReady should be working now.
-Package the Fixed Version binaries with your application.

 <!-- links -->